 Although race and gender issues are given top priority when managing diversity, the concept of valuing diversity applies equally to issues of religious and regional differences, class, age, disability, veteran status, sexual orientation, and lifestyle.
-Many also occur across educational lines, leaders
+Many also occur across educational lines, leaders Diversity is valuable to every paid and volunteer staff member of your organization.

-- Diversity is valuable to every paid and volunteer staff member of your organization. - Such diversity supports other goals of the organization by exposing volunteers to new issues, ideas, information, and cultures. - Diversity creates opportunities for character development of paid and volunteer staff by teaching tolerance and respect for other people and by encouraging concern for racial and social equity. - A culturally diverse organization that values and nurtures people from all backgrounds is worthy of active participation.
+Such diversity supports other goals of the organization by exposing volunteers to new issues, ideas, information, and cultures.

+Diversity creates opportunities for character development of paid and volunteer staff by teaching tolerance and respect for other people and by encouraging concern for racial and social equity.